 When you speak out against injustice, even though your voice is shaking.

-When you leave the boyfriend who doesn’t care about you, even though tears stream down your face as you walk away.
+When you leave the boyfriend who doesn’t want the same things as you, even though tears are streaming down your face as you walk away.

 When you assure your recently diagnosed loved one that everything’s going to be ok, only to have a total breakdown in your car at your first moment alone.

 When you extend forgiveness, but pray to God that he’ll help you to feel it in your heart.

 When you cry at your best friend’s wedding because you’re so happy for her, but also because you wonder if you’ll ever be the one in white.

 When you seek help because you know you’re struggling mentally or emotionally, even though you’re afraid of what others might think.

 When you push your kid to chase their dream job, even though the thought of them moving away tears you up.